{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: Discussion

-\textbf{Task Generalization with Fine-Tuning.} To evaluate whether pretrained parameters improve generalization on our benchmark tasks, we fine-tuned RT-1 with some of its layers frozen and tested it on both seen and unseen tasks.
-Interestingly, the unseen task performance was marginally lower compared to the fully trained model’s performance on unseen tasks, as seen in Table~\ref{tab:task_gen}.
-This result suggests that the pretrained weights may have skewed the model’s representation toward the original training tasks and away from effectively adapting to the unique challenges of our benchmark, especially since the original was trained in the real world
+\textbf{Task Generalization with Fine-Tuning.} RT-1's unseen task performance was marginally lower than the fully trained model’s, as shown in Table~\ref{tab:task_gen}.
+Overall, seen and unseen results were similar, indicating that the models did not overfit.
+However, MG-MoMa exhibited relatively lower performance on seen tasks compared to unseen tasks when fine-tuned.
+This may mean that the pretrained parameters biased the models toward their original training tasks and away from effectively adapting to the unique challenges of $\lambda$, especially since the original models were trained on real-world data.

-\textbf{LIMP.} The results presented thus far indicate that learning-based models, such as RT-1, face significant challenges in addressing the complexities of long-horizon MoMa tasks.
+\textbf{LIMP.} The results presented thus far show that learning-based models, BC in particular, face significant challenges in addressing the complexities of $\lambda$'s long-horizon MoMa tasks.
 To explore an alternative paradigm, we benchmarked the LIMP system on the Task Generalization experiment.

-The evaluation was conducted in real-world environments using Spot, assessing 45 tasks, including a mix of tasks originally specified for both simulated and real-world environments.
-Since LIMP was originally designed for real-world execution, this mixed evaluation approach was necessary to also test its performance on simulation-specified tasks.
-For these simulation-designed tasks, real-world setups were constructed to approximate their simulated counterparts.
-This setup enabled us to evaluate LIMP’s versatility across both task types, providing insights into its adaptability to different environmental contexts.
-As shown in Table~\ref{tab:task_gen}, LIMP achieved a relatively impressive average success rate of $44.4\%$ on all novel tasks, vastly outperforming RT-1 without requiring any training, making it relatively more data efficient.
+The evaluation was conducted in real-world environments using Spot, as LIMP was originally designed for real-world execution.
+We utilized $45$ tasks, drawn from a mix of simulated and real-world $\lambda$ tasks.
+This mixed evaluation was necessary to test its performance on simulation-specified tasks as well.
+This enabled us to evaluate LIMP’s versatility across both task types, providing insights into its adaptability to different environmental contexts.
+For the simulation-designed tasks, real-world setups were constructed to approximate their simulated counterparts.
+As shown in Table~\ref{tab:task_gen}, LIMP achieved a relatively impressive average success rate of $44.4\%$ on unseen tasks, vastly outperforming RT-1 and MG-MoMa without any training on robot demonstrations, making it relatively more data efficient.